-Why/When to Use the Brush Tool
+When to Use the Lightroom Brush Tool

-1. Brush Shortcut
+Tip 1.
+Adjustment Brush Shortcut

-The shortcut for opening the brush tool is K. You can type "K" from within ANY of Lightroom's modules and you will be taken directly to the brush tool.
+The shortcut for opening the brush tool is "K".
+You can type "K" from within ANY of Lightroom's modules and you will be taken directly to the brush tool.
 The dialog box for the brush tool and the graduated filter look exactly the same.
 AND they both look very similar to the basic panel.
 Don't get confused which one you are in!

-2. Changing the Brush Size
+Tip 2.
+How to Change the Adjustment Brush Size

-3. The A and B Brushes
+Tip 3.
+What Are the A and B Brushes?

-The A and B brushes just allow you to have two types of brushes PRESET inside the brush tool.
+The A and B brushes allow you to have two types of brushes "pre-set" within the brush tool.
 For me, the most obvious two brush types to have set here are a soft edge brush and a hard edge brush.
-Or maybe, you sometimes like a brush that is set to 100% opacity (Lightroom calls this "flow" to be tricky) and one that is set to 30% opacity.
+Other times I like to have a brush that is set to 100% opacity (Lightroom calls this brush "flow" to be tricky) and another one that is set to 30% opacity.

-4. Erase Tool
+Tip 4.
+The Erase Tool

-All you have to do is hold down the Option key (MAC) or Alt Key (PC) to change the brush you are using into the Erase brush.
-You can adjust the eraser brush using all the same shortcuts for size, etc. I listed above.
+All you have to do is hold down the "Alt" key on a PC or the "Option" key on a MAC to change the brush you are using into the Erase brush.
+You can then adjust the eraser brush using all the same shortcuts for size, etc. I listed above.